Citizens' Military Training Camp: CMTC

 “Basic,” “Red,” “White.” and “Blue.”
-The Basic Course comsisted of preparation for military life, such as instruction in physical training, first aid, and camp cleanliness.
+The Basic Course consisted of preparation for military life, such as physical training, first aid, and camp cleanliness.
 The Red Course consisted of preliminary and practical military training (school of the soldier) and an introduction to a branch of service.
 Completion of this course made a candidate eligible to enlist in the Enlisted Reserve Corps and for attendance at the White Course.
 The White Course consisted of intermediate military training, including small unit tactics, marksmanship, basic aspects of the arm or service of the camp.
 Completion of this course made a candidate eligible for promotion to non-commissioned officer rank in the Enlisted Reserve Corps and for attendance at the Blue Course.
+Red and White Courses also allowed students to learn more specialized areas such as artillery, infantry, engineering or the signal corps.
 The Blue Course consisted of more advanced military training, including aspects of leadership, officership, and advanced aspects of the arm or service of the camp.
 Completion of this course made a candidate eligible for commissioning as a second lieutenant in the arm or service in which he was qualified at the four camps.
 Ideally, a CMTC candidate attended one of these courses each summer over a four-year period.
 Upon conclusion of the fourth course, and after the candidate had taken the required pre-commissioning examinations, he would be offered a commission as a second lieutenant in the Organized Reserve.